 Should I Use A Lubricant During Sex?

-Oestrogen levels naturally fall as we age which can lead to vaginal dryness and vaginal atrophy can be a problem.
-Penetrative sex can cause friction, leaving small tears in the tissues which can feel uncomfortable and even lead to infection or irritation.
+Some medication can impact upon our natural lubrication and cause vaginal dryness too.
+Penetrative sex can cause friction, leaving small tears in the tissues, which can feel uncomfortable and even lead to infection or irritation.
 This can have a massive impact on body confidence and libido.

 Health Benefits of Lubricants